RapidScada/scada-v6/README.md

 # scada-v6
 The prototype of Rapid SCADA v6.
-This is a temporary repository that will be merged with the scada repository.

 The goals of the development:
 * Improve scalability up to 1000000 tags.